 I took the lines and Bill said, “Oh you’ve got this, girl.”
 The colt just did what I asked of him— and holy cow was it just what I was looking for.
 I brought him to the boarding barn, and Bill’s assistant that hauled him over for me looked around and said, “This colt is going to have a good life.”

 And we have had a beautiful life together.
 He is kind and smart, and there is just something about an American Saddlebred that speaks to my heart.
 They always have and always will.

-I like to do things the hard way; but you see, although it IS hard learning the art of dressage, my beloved George and I climbed through the levels together, achieving the skills required through Grand Prix.
+I like to do things the hard way; but you see, although it IS hard learning the art of dressage, my beloved George and I climbed through the levels together, achieving the skills required through Grand Prix, the highest level of dressage.
 Because my George and I might have conformation challenges, we both have the hearts of work horses; strong students willing to put the time and energy in to become successful.
 We trust each other implicitly and always have.
 From ground work as a two-year-old, to hacking out alone as a three-year-old on 100 acres, to traveling to shows alone.

 My George (I’m really his) has taught me how to become a Grand Prix rider at 62 years young.
 Through a hip replacement, hand surgeries, shoulder surgery, physical therapy school and career change, and a move to North Carolina, he never misses a beat and always gives me his best.
 My personal soap box has been and always will be: amateurs, go get a green-started Saddlebred and train them your way.
 You won’t regret it.
 The American Saddlebred is beautiful, kind, and athletic.
 And if you show them a fair and consistent training system, they will not disappoint.
 If you want a safe mount to make your dreams come true, go find one!
 I’m here to help.